Learn How to Play Guitar in 2020

-We’re gonna show you how to play guitar.
+We’re gonna show you exactly how to play the guitar.
 First up, you need to learn about notes and fretting.

-Here are the order of the notes on the guitar from top (thickest string) to bottom (thinnest string)
+Here are the order of the notes on the guitar from top (first string – thickest) to bottom (sixth string – thinnest)

 These will be important later so memorize the order.